Summer-16/CSGO-VMPanel/README.md

 pm2 stop 0
 ```
 - Logging into the server, your server is running and your default username: admin and password: password, use these creds to login to the Panel, go to panel setting create your own superuser, switch to your user, and delete the default user.
-- At this point, you are good to go and install the plugin in all your servers.
+- At this point, you are good to go and install the plugin on all your servers.
-- After installing the plugin in the server go to panel settings and add your server in the panel.
-- Please note it is important that you must add the plugin in the server first and make sure you restart the server after adding the plugin, then check if plugin working without any error and then add the server in the panel.
-- If you want to remove port the use the following apache2 config, After adding the apache config you will need to update your vmpanel config.json make the apache proxy variable true, and add new hostname defined in the virtual host in the hostname.
+- If you want to remove the port from the URL then use the following apache2 config, After adding the apache config you will need to update your vmpanel config.json to make the apache proxy variable true, and add a new hostname defined in the virtual host in the hostname.
 ```bash
 <VirtualHost *:80>
  ServerAdmin webmaster@localhost